muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 **This mod will not disqualify you from Steam or TNHTweaker leaderboards.**

 For any issues/ideas, please create an issue at the GitHub repository (linked on Thunderstore page).
+You can also contact me on Discord either by messaging or pinging me `@muskit` in one of the modding servers.

 ## Changelog
 1.2.5